hohuqu/HackDiversityDataInterviewChallenge/README.md

 ## Submission Requirements

 - **File Format**: Submit a Jupyter Notebook or RMarkdown file containing code, visualizations, and a 3-4 sentence summary for each analysis section.
-- **GitHub Submission**: Push your work to GitHub, making meaningful commits.
-Include comments for each major section.
+- **GitHub Submission**: Push your work to GitHub, ensuring a meaningful commit history.
+Each major section of the analysis should have its own commit, clearly labeled (e.g., “Completed data cleaning” or “Finished EDA”).
+- **Google Drive Form Submission**: It is required to submit your final Jupyter Notebook or RMarkdown file through the provided Google Drive form.

 ## Helpful Tips

-- **Exploratory Data Analysis**: Use libraries like Matplotlib, Seaborn, or ggplot2 to clarify insights.
+- **Exploratory Data Analysis**: Use libraries like Matplotlib, Seaborn, ggplot2, or Tableau Public for visualizations.
 - **Predictive Model**: Keep it simple with logistic regression or a decision tree.
-- **Version Control**: Use clear commit messages like “Completed data cleaning” or “Finished EDA.”
+- **Version Control**: Use clear commit messages for every significant update.

 ## Evaluation Criteria